SOC Analyst: Job Description, Skills and 5 Key Responsibilities

-- Analysis and response to previously unknown hardware and software vulnerabilities.
+- Analysis and advising or response to previously unknown hardware and software vulnerabilities.

 - Preparing disaster recovery plans.

-SOC analysts are considered the last line of defense and they usually work as part of a large security team, working alongside security managers and cybersecurity engineers.
-Typically, SOC analysts report to the company’s chief information security officer (CISO).
+SOC analysts are considered the last line of defense, and usually work as part of a larger security team, alongside IT departments, security managers, and cybersecurity engineers.
+Typically, SOC analysts report to the SOC manager, who in turn answers to the company’s chief information security officer (CISO).

-SOC analysts need to be detail oriented because they are responsible for monitoring many aspects simultaneously.
-They need to watch the protected network and respond to threats and events.
+SOC analysts need to be ethical, curious, and detail oriented, because they are responsible for monitoring many aspects — and sometimes systems — simultaneously.
+They need to watch the extended network and respond to threats and events.
 The level of responsibility typically depends on the size of the organization.

 SOC analyst career path